debops/debops/docs/ansible/roles/debops.redis_sentinel/getting-started.rst

 TCP ports and UNIX socket the same as the default Redis Sentinel setup.
 This should allow easy creation of additional Redis Sentinel instances when necessary.

-Keep in mind that once the :file:`sentine.conf` configuration file is generated, the role will not modify it.
+Keep in mind that once the :file:`sentinel.conf` configuration file is generated, the role will not modify it.
 You should design the required Redis Sentinel setup in a development environment, and then deploy it in production.
 To reconfigure an instance from scratch, you can remove it by setting its state